 Casilina

-Casilina is the only railway station in Rome operated by Rete Ferroviaria Italiana (RFI, the state-owned train company) that is actually closed to passenger traffic.
-Despite this, the sizable station hosts nine tracks and is a major railway junction.
+Casilina is the only station in Rome operated by the Rete Ferroviaria Italiana (RFI, the state-owned train company) that is actually closed to passenger traffic.
+Despite this, the station hosts 9 tracks and is a major railway junction.
 A variety of regional and urban lines pass through.

 However, the train station does come into use at certain times.
-For example, when Rome received heavy snowfall in February 2012, Casilina came into use temporarily.
-Other events, such as accidents on the line, have also called Casilina into use once more.
+For example, when Rome received heavy snowfall in February 2012, Casilina was uses temporarily.
+Other events, such as accidents on the line, have also called Casilina into use other times.

 San Pietro

-Situated close to the Vatican, and taking its name from the nearby St Peter’s Basilica (just 300 meters away), Roma San Pietro is a major railway station serving the city.
+Situated close to the Vatican, and taking its name from the nearby St Peter’s Basilica (just 300 meters – less than 0.2 miles – away), Roma San Pietro is a major railway station.
 The station opened up in 1894 as a stop on the Rome-Viterbo railway line.

 The station famously has a short single track that connects right into the Vatican City.
 Named the Vatican Railway, this opened in 1934 and holds the accolade for being the world’s shortest national railway system.